datasets/primary-tumor/README.md

 M. Zwitter and M. Soklic for providing the data.
 _Please include this citation if you plan to use this database.

-Output data is located in directory `data`
+Data is located in directory `data`

 `data/primary-tumor.csv`